 Think of your cell phone.
 Have you ever been at the beach, your cell phone parked on your beach blanket, and felt how hot the battery felt?
-The same thing happens with solar photo-voltaic modules, causing them to lose performance.
+The same thing happens with solar photo-voltaic modules.

 However, on a cold sunny day, the panels do not have to battle heat indexes to maintain their efficiency.
 That is not to say there there aren’t issues with solar performance during the winter.
-Common issues in the winter include: snow not melting off panels and many consecutive cloudy days.
-However, because of the aforementioned benefits of higher performance temperatures, many solar systems see these negative issues cancelled out.
+However, because of the aforementioned benefits of higher performance temperatures, many solar systems see these issues cancelled out.

 Lastly, there is the factor of “banking” your unused solar credits from higher producing months.
 In months where temperatures are mild (such as in the 60’s), and there is ample sunshine, your system likely produced more than you consumed.
 Check with your local utility net meter provider to see how excess solar generation is recorded.